Venice stands on more than 100 small islands surrounded by the Adriatic Sea, making it one of the most unique cities in the world.

 - A gondola ride is a bucket-list experience for most visitors!
 Even though it’s pricey, the view of Venice from the water is unforgettable.

-Useful information for Venice
+Useful information about Venice

 Venice is one of the most visited cities in the world and offers many services to travelers.

 If you want to spend some time shopping during your trip to Venice, you will find all kinds of shops.
-Calle Larga XXII Marzo is the most famous street because it has many high fashion boutiques and shops.
+Calle Larga XXII Marzo is the most famous street because it has many high-fashion boutiques and shops.
 Do not leave Venice without purchasing a souvenir made from Murano glass or sewn with Burano lace!

 As for accommodation, there are several options throughout the historic center, such as bed & breakfasts, luxury hotels, apartments, and guesthouses.
 If you’re looking for a cheaper option, it would be better to stay in the nearby town of Mestre, which is connected to Venice by both bus and train.